talllguy/wedding-invitations/excel-formulae.md

 - `COUNTA` counts the two name columns
 - `IF` statement counts +1 if title contains `&`
+- `REGEXMATCH` finds the string "&" in a cell

 Count total number of invited guests in list